-We know all too well through social media and stories in the news that bullying continues to be a major issue.
-Research shows that bullying peaks in the 5th, 6th and 7th grades, but can come about at virtually any time.
-As parents, when you ﬁnd out that your child is being bullied it is one of the most heartbreaking moments.
-You immediately start looking for solutions because all we want for our children is to feel loved, happy, safe, and protected.
-The good news is there are steps that you as a parent can take to stop your child from being bullied and avoid being bullied in the future.
+We know all too well, through social media and stories in the news, that bullying continues to be a major issue.
+Research shows that bullying peaks in the 5th, 6th, and 7th grades but can occur at virtually any time.
+As parents, finding out that your child is being bullied is one of the most heartbreaking moments.
+All we want for our children is to feel loved, happy, safe, and protected.
+The good news is there are steps that you as a parent can take to stop your child from being bullied and avoid bullying in the future.

-There are a variety of ways to help your child deal with bullying and one of the most effective ways is to enroll them in martial arts.
-We believe no other industry is in a better position to do something about bullying than the martial arts industry.
+One of the most effective ways to help your child deal with bullying is to enroll them in martial arts.
+We believe that no other industry is in a better position to do something about bullying than the martial arts industry.

-Learning self-control is one of the most important skills a child can learn.
+Learning self-control is one of the most important skills a child can develop.
 Martial arts help children learn how to develop self-control so they can make decisions and respond to stressful situations in a way that results in positive outcomes.
-It teaches them to think before acting, to avoid contact with bullies when possible and the discipline to control their body and emotions to help defuse a situation before it escalates.
-Bullies look to deliberately hurt people with their words and actions; If your child knows how to control their emotions and physical actions, they retain their power.
+It teaches them to think before acting, to avoid contact with bullies when possible, and the discipline to control their body and emotions to help defuse a situation before it escalates.
+Bullies look to deliberately hurt people with their words and actions, but if your child knows how to control their emotions and physical actions, they retain their power.

 When a child has been bullied, it can take an emotional toll on them.
-They may start to feel like they are not important and ﬁnd it more difficult to make friends.
 Martial arts teaches them how to persevere despite difficulties, disappointment, and adversity.
-Running from problems does not make them go away, and we must learn how to tackle life’s challenges and keep going.
-The more they persevere, the more conﬁdent they become and the less likely they are to be bullied in the future.
+Running from problems does not make them go away; instead, we must learn how to tackle life’s challenges and keep going.
+The more they persevere, the more confident they become, and the less likely they are to be bullied in the future.